iturner72/book-notes/the_revolt_of_the_public.md

     wasa the crowd.
 The resulting convulsion deserved a catchy name, but given the failure of the global imagination on this point, I will call it, simply, the year 2011.

+### 5 Phase Change 2011
+* 99 The elites who control the institutions have never really trusted the public, which they considered animalistic and prone to bouts of destructiveness.
+A glimpse at any American airport today will confirm that this horror of the top for the bottom has, if anything, grown more intense.
+    + What has changed, then, is the public's distrust for authority - and its increased power, in the age of the Fifth Wave, to translate that distrust into action.
+* 99 Pierre Rosanvallon, one of the few interesting political analysts today, has written of the "rise of *sociey of distrust.*" The public, in a complex society, must depend on specialist, experts, and intermediaries such as political representatives, organized institutionally and hierarchically.
+    When the experts fail, the public can only appeal to other experts, often from the same failed institution.
+The process has resembled a mutual protection pact amoung elites.
+Failure typically gets blamed on insufficient
+    support: the CIA, for example, demanded and received a bigger budget after 9/11.
+* 103 [quote from 2011 demonstrattions in Spain]: *Some of use consider ourselves more progressive, others more conservative.
+Some are believers, others not.
+Some have well-defined ideologies, others consider ourselves apolitical...
+But all of us are worries and outraged by the political, economic, and social landscape we see around us.
+By the corruption of the politicians, businessmen, bankers...*
+* 104 Damming ideology and party politics attracted many to the protest.
+Sheer negation, hostility toward the status quo, became the shared point of reference for networks and individuals advocating mutually inconsistent ideals.
+* 107 What should be the public's expectations of government?
+We know the *indignados*, along with millions of Spaniards, felt cheated of their expectations to the point of outrage and revolt.
+Were they justified?
+* 108 But our answer also depends on the government's claims of competence over whole domains of activity - whether such claims are sincere and true, wishful thinking but false, or purely fraudulent.
+Once the public accepts the claims, an expectiation will have been formed, and failure to perform will appear like a breach of the social contract.
+* 109 Leviathan is a massive but invertebrate monster.
+Add the separation of authorities normal to a parliamentary democracy, and you have, in the Spanish government, a babble of voices, a muddle of cross purposes, and a multitude of decision centers.
+* 109 The protesters were correct to charge the two major parties with espousing identical princiciples and similar policies.
+Socialists and conservaties differed on marginal questions - Middle East policy, social affairs - but were of one mind on democracy, capitalism, the welfare state, the euro, and the E.U.
+In a hindsight clouded with failure and distrust, this looked like collusion, even corruption.
+* 110 A visitor to Spain in 2007 could have watched on TV a government-sponsored commercial showing people literally hugging a tree, and another that featured two women kissing.
+In May 2006 the socialist party had proposed in parliament that certain "rights" be granted to four species of great apes.
+    The tacit assumption the task of lifting the country to a higher ethical plane.
+* 111 Under the conditions of the Fifth Wave, the human consequences of their failure couldn't be swept discreetly under the rug.
+The *indignados* were born on Facebook, and Twitter globalized their grievances.
+The economic crisis thus resembled a plane crash, a cataclusm out in the open, more than a problem in economics.
+THe government had nowhere to hids.
+* 116 The who was plain enough.
+The protesters received support from the general public, and benefited from the active participation of some working-class elements - but this wasn't them.
+They did not represent the Israeli population or its proletariat.
+Nearly all the organizers and most of the demonstrators came from Tel Aviv's affluent, secular Ashkenazi families.
+    THis was a revolt of middle-class hipsters, not of the downtrodden.
+* 117 The left failed to insert any organizational strength or programmatic clarity into the protests.
+If leftists were abundant, the sectarian spirit of the people of the web was a far more powerful influence over the young rebels.
+Hence the carefree incoherence of their demands.
+To give just one
+    example: proposals were floated to eliminate university tuition and increase benefits for the faculty.
+* 121 I found strong demographic and behavioral affinities between Occupy Wall Street participants and the public that took to the streets in Egypt, Spain, and Israel.
+They were the same people, in different countries: young, middle class, university educated - and, in the case of OWS, predominatly white.
+* 121 The organizers in New York and many other Occupy sites were, disproportionatey, ararchists.
+To a somewhat lesser extent, that had been the case in Spain as well.
+* 122 The y spread the notion that the top 1 percent of Americans tyrannized the bottom 99 - and that they, a handful of white, middle-class youngsters, represented the vast American public, the people, in revolt.
+* 122 The romance of condemnation, in my judgment, has become the most conspicuous feature of President Obama's mode of governance.
+The demonization of millionaires was a rhetorical pillar of the president's successful 2012 campaign.
+* 123 When the media ignored the initial occupation, the organizers forgot their anti-consumerism and turned to a commercial public relations firm, Workhorse Publicity, for help with spreading the word of their revolution.
+The company did so well that it actually won a professional award for its efforts.
+* 128 ...the White House, on October 16, proclaimed that President Obama was "working for the interests of the 99 percent."
+* 130 *Everyone from all sides of London meet up at the heart of London (central) OXFORD CIRCUS!!
+Bare SHOPS are gonna get smashed up so come get some (free stuff!!!) fuck the feds we will send them back with OUR riot!>:O*
+* 132 *The Home Affairs Select Committee has said that the single most important reason for the spread of the disorder was the perception, relayed by television as well as social media, that in some areas the police had lost control of the streets*.
+But loss of control wasn't a perception.
+It was the reality on the ground.

+## Brink Nation Book Club Docket
+* 38 Shawn Fanning was 18 when first version of napster was released.
+Single handidly sent the music industry spiraling.
+I feel like if he didn't do it, someone else would have around the same time frame.
+I don't feel like this is the case with Satoshi.

+* 121 WSO protesters were anarchists that "rejected capitalism"???
+I thought anarchists were fans of capitalism, or is he using anarchy in a different way?
+* 123 This quote is just too good on OWS: "When the media ignored the initial occupation, the organizers forgot their anti-consumerism and turned to a commercial public relations firm, Workhorse Publicity, for help with spreading the word of their revolution.
+The company did so well that it actually won a professional award for its efforts."